Senior Tutors in Action: Sharing Good Practice and Creating Supportive Communities

 Learning Outcomes

-• Identify and evaluate common challenges faced by senior tutors in UK higher education, including role ambiguity, emotional strain, and managing complex student needs.
+LO1 Identify and analyse shared challenges experienced by Senior Tutors across diverse institutional contexts, including role ambiguity, emotional labour, and complex student support needs.

 Bibliography